hurlybird/Duck/README.md

 * Classes, interfaces, properties and messages.
 * Thread-safe reference counting and zeroing weak references.
-* String class with basic UTF-8 support.
+* String class with practical UTF-8 support.
 * Container classes for lists, dictionaries and sets.
 * Object graph serialization.

+## Development Status

+Duck is nearly ready for a 1.0 release.
+The main changes to the API involve filling in gaps and tweaking to match expected/intuitive use in a real project.

 ## Porting